-There were lots of guns, historical and new, for sale and on display, as well as their accompanying bullets, accessories and parts.
-There were also a substantial number of tables dedicated to swords, knives, military surplus goods, model tanks and, strangely, coins.
+There were lots of guns, historical and new, for sale and on display, as well as their accompanying ammunition, bullet chronograph, accessories, and other parts.
+There were also a substantial number of tables dedicated to swords, knives, military surplus goods, model tanks, and, strangely, coins.

 As my boyfriend somehow ended up in conversation with what felt like every table we stopped at, I found myself reminded of another big convention – Kawaii Kon.
 And I don’t just mean in terms of love of bladed weaponry.

 These are people who love their hobby.
 They want to talk about how a certain gun shoots or what the benefits are of this particular grip.
-They want to make recommendations.
+They want to make recommendations about where to obtain the best guns from.
+They want to discuss a gun contest or two where you can win quality firearms and ammunition.
 They want to share in this camaraderie with you.